leonisT2/leonisT2/README.md

 ## My name is **Alex** :)

 ### I'm currently a Junior system administrator.
-I've been fortunate to get hands on experience with:
+In this role, I've hands on experience with:
 * RHEL, Ubunut, SUSE systems
 * Windows administration
 * Fortigate firewalls